isotoma/db-operator/README.md

 #### Database Phases

 When a database resource is first created it has no `state` status.
-The operator delegates state changes to a `provider` which makes changes to the state as appropriate, using the `db-operator provider API`.
+The operator delegates state changes to a `driver` which makes changes to the state as appropriate, using the `db-operator driver API`.

-- **Creating**: The `provider` has begun creating the database
+- **Creating**: The `driver` has begun creating the database
-- **Created**: The `provider` has created the database and it is ready for use.
+- **Created**: The `driver` has created the database and it is ready for use.
 A secret now exists, with the same name and namespace as the database, containing everything required to use it.
 - **BackupRequested**: A backup of this database has been requested but has not yet begun
 - **BackupInProgress**: A backup is in progress.
 Only one backup may be active at any one time.
 - **BackupCompleted**: Backup has been completed.
 Will then move back to CREATED.